 Consider working as a field service technician for a high-paying job in the manufacturing industry.

-Starting wages for maintenance mechanics range from $20 to $27 per hour, and those with a few years or more of experience may be able to make $30 to $38 an hour.
+Starting wages for maintenance mechanics range from $37 to $43 per hour, and those with a few years or more of experience can make $47 an hour.

 Take advantage of the high salaries and make a move toward a career that will benefit your future — become a maintenance mechanic.

-Millwrights are highly skilled and typically have vocational training or education.
-Starting pay for these positions range from $22 to $30 per hour in most regions in Canada.
-Millwrights with experience may be able to earn as much as $35 to $43 per hour.
+Field millwrights are highly skilled and typically have vocational training or education.
+Starting pay for these positions ranges from $37 to $40 per hour in most regions in Canada.

-Consider putting your skills to use as a millwright, with outstanding salaries offering unprecedented job security.
+Consider using your skills as a field millwright, with outstanding salaries offering unprecedented job security.

-Certified electricians may be required in manufacturing environments for a variety of reasons, including the production of certain electronic products and the management and repair of equipment.
-Electricians may also work to ensure factory electrical systems work safely and appropriately.
+For various reasons, certified field electricians may be required in manufacturing environments, including producing certain electronic products and managing and repairing equipment.
+Field electricians may also work to ensure factory electrical systems work safely and appropriately.

-Electricians typically have vocational training and certifications, and they can start around $25 to $33 per hour.
-More experienced professionals in these roles can make as much as $43 per hour.
+Field electricians typically have vocational training and certifications, and they can start around $37 to $44 per hour.
+More experienced professionals in these roles can make as much as $50 per hour.

 enjoy competitive pay in your next manufacturing job

-Pay isn't everything, and you may want to consider negotiating some other perks and compensation when you take on a new position.
-But pay is definitely important, which is why you should consider all your options before you say yes to an offer.
+Pay isn't everything, and you should consider negotiating other perks and compensation when you take on a new position.
+But pay is important, so you should consider all your options before saying yes to an offer.

 The manufacturing industry offers fantastic career opportunities and strong salaries, making it an attractive option for job seekers.
-Randstad can help you get started in one of these hands-on rewarding careers.
-Sign up for the candidate newsletter, subscribe to our social media, Facebook and LinkedIn and explore all the great opportunities available in manufacturing today.
+Randstad can help you start one of these hands-on, rewarding careers.

 For additional insights into the Canadian labour market and salary trends, be sure to check out some of our other articles, such as: